Visualizing Life in a 3°C Warmer World

 High temperatures will alter migration patterns, and climate disasters exacerbate why people migrate to other countries.
 In a 3°C world, tens of millions of people will be displaced by disasters made worse by climate change.

-People in the countryside will flock to the cities, and if they can get to a developed world with high adaptive capacity and better resources, they will.
+People in the countryside flock to the cities, and if they can get to a developed world with high adaptive capacity and better resources, they will.
 The migration of people into the cities would mean more competition for fewer resources.

 Watch the 16-minute video below: